Top-rated movers to make your Los Angeles to Miami move easy

 Things to do in Miami

-- Arts and culture: Miami is home to museums and cultural arts centers like the Wynwood Walls, Vizcaya Museum and Gardens, Miami Design District, Phillip and Patricia Frost Museum of Science, and Miami Children's Museum.
+- Arts and culture: Miami features a variety of museums and cultural arts centers, including the Wynwood Walls, Vizcaya Museum and Gardens, Miami Design District, and Phillip and Patricia Frost Museum of Science.

-- Outdoor recreation: The city's Bayfront Park, Tropical Park, Matheson Hammock Park, and Domino Park — among other sites — are great places to hike, ride bikes, or just enjoy nature.'
+- Outdoor recreation: The city’s Bayfront Park, Tropical Park, Matheson Hammock Park, and Domino Park — along with other locations — ideal for trails, cycling, or enjoying the fresh air.

 FAQ